This post may contain affiliate links. Please read our disclosure policy.

 top view of mashed potatoes on a gray plate

 These are just a list of ingredients you need to get to make this healthy mashed potato recipe.
-For full measurements scroll further down below.
+For full measurements scroll further down below in the recipe card.

 • Greek Yogurt or Light Sour Cream